14 highly predictable stages of Autumn

 I convince myself that fingerless wool gloves are a wardrobe essential and question why I don’t own any.
 Specifically, fingerless gloves with a fresh dark red manicure while cradling a coffee on a crisp day.
 The charming scene I’m picturing is almost certainly set in a park in New York, where I don’t live.
 There’s probably a stationery shop involved.
 I don’t even like my hands or nails, so I remember this and won’t buy fingerless gloves for another year.

 I go through the annual routine of declaring that I cannot allow another October to pass by without going to New York in autumn, ideally around Halloween.
 I check flights and hotels; they’re too expensive and I don’t go.
-As it happens, I did once make it to NYC for Halloween and for the first time in its history, the Greenwich Village parade was cancelled because of a hurricane.
+As it happens, I did once make it to NYC for Halloween, and for the first time in its history, the Greenwich Village parade was cancelled because of a hurricane.

 I feel a gravitational pull towards pinafore dresses with tights, A-line suede minis and Margaret Howell kilts.
 They feel crucial to my being able to leave the house, this is despite not even owning a kilt or a pinafore and living in jeans for 348 days a year.